-Line a large baking tray with baking/parchment paper, add the nuts and spread evenly in a single layer and bake for 10-12 minutes or until you can smell their aroma.
+Line a large baking tray with baking/parchment paper, add the nuts and spread evenly in a single layer, baking for 10-12 minutes or until you can smell their aroma.
 Remove from the oven and set aside.

 In a medium sized non-stick saucepan combine the maple syrup, water, oil, vanilla extract, cinnamon and salt and bring to a gentle boil.

-Reduce the heat slightly, toss in all your nuts and stir quickly to combine and continue until there is no liquid pooling in the saucepan and the nuts are well coated - this happens pretty quickly, if it isn't turn your heat up slightly and keep stirring until it does.
+Reduce the heat slightly, toss in all your nuts and stir quickly to combine and continue mixing until there is no liquid pooling in the saucepan and the nuts are well coated - this happens pretty quickly but if it isn't. turn your heat up slightly and keep stirring until it does.

 Add all the nuts into the sugar/salt mix and toss until well coated.

-Pour the almonds back onto your lined baking tray, again in a flat layer and separate as needed.
+Pour the almonds back onto your lined baking tray in a flat layer and separate as needed.
 Allow to cool completely as the nuts crisp up as they cool.